Ronnilants/m431_ap24a_Jetpack/01_Documentation/01_IPERKA/04_realize.md

 1. Install Github Desktop
 1. install Unity
 1. install Aseprite
+2. Donwloads

 # Create Gtihub directory structure

-- created the directory structure in the Website itself
+- created the directory structure in the Website itself with the sketch shown in the design part

 # Install Github Desktop
 - installed Github Desktop so we can commit and push our project from Unity